 Overmedicating and Rebound Headache

-Rebound headaches may result from taking prescription or nonprescription pain relievers daily or almost every day.
-If prescription or nonprescription pain relievers are overused, the headaches may rebound as the last dose wears off, leading you to take more and more medication and actually aggravate the pain.
+Rebound headaches may result from taking prescription or nonprescription pain relievers more than two days a week.
+If prescription or nonprescription abortives are overused, the headaches may rebound as the last dose wears off, leading you to take more and more medication and actually aggravate the pain.
 When the medications are no longer taken, headache pain will likely improve over a period of 6 to 12 weeks.

 The medications listed include both over-the-counter and prescription drugs.
 These drugs are not habit-forming, but any medication can cause unwanted side effects.
 Your doctor will work with you to carefully regulate the dosage so that side effects are minimized and headache relief is maximized.